-In a democracy the people should have the right to criticise judges.
+In a democracy, the people should have the right to criticize judges.
 The purpose of the contempt power should not be to uphold the majesty and dignity of the court but only to enable it to function.

 The right of the citizens to free speech and expression under Article 19(1)(a) should be treated as primary, and the power of contempt should be subordinate.

 What is the relevance of contempt law in a free society?

 The power to punish for contempt was draconian in nature without commensurate safeguards in favour of the persons charged with the accusation of having committed contempt of court.

 Such a power is not in consonance with the constitutional scheme of India.
 The basic principle in a democracy is that the people are supreme.
 Once this concept of popular sovereignty is kept firmly in mind, it becomes obvious that the people of India are the masters and all authorities (including the courts) are their servants.

 In many countries, contempt jurisdiction is regarded as archaic and exercised sparingly.
 In the US, courts no longer use contempt to silence comments on judges or legal matters.
 The First Amendment to the US Constitution forbids imposition of contempt sanctions on a newspaper.

 The concept of criminal contempt in India owing its origin to mid-British times was a corollary of the adage that the king could do no wrong.
 But this drastic power is often used by the judges in an arbitrary manner.
 (Note: You may read about Judicial Overreach).